typelevel/cats/README.md

 Cats is currently available for Scala 2.10, 2.11 and 2.12, and [Scala.js](http://www.scala-js.org/).

+In order for Cats to work correctly with regards to type inference you'll sometimes need support for improved type inference.
+We strongly recommend you to enable improved type inference using `partial-unification`.
+To do so for any supported Scalac version, use this [sbt plugin](https://github.com/fiadliel/sbt-partial-unification#sbt-partial-unification).

-To get started with SBT, simply add the following to your `build.sbt`
+Next, to create the cats dependency, simply add the following to your `build.sbt`
 file:

 ```scala